SwastikTheCaveman/CvmGit-CLI/README.md

 # CvmGit

-🧠 Push your code to GitHub with a single command.
+🧠 Push your code to GitHub with a less commands.

-USE AT YOUR OWN RISK since it's still a new and buggy version.

 ## Badges